Past lectures

 Dr. Giovanni Russello is a Professor and serves as the Head of the School of Computer Science at the University of Auckland.
 With a rich background in academia and industry, Dr. Russello has made significant contributions to the field of cybersecurity.

 Notably, he holds the position of Director of the Cyber Security Research Programme, a prestigious project funded by MBIE (Ministry of Business, Innovation and Employment).
 Furthermore, Dr. Russello is the founding Co-Director of the Cyber Security Foundry.
-This pioneering centre represents the first multi-disciplinary center for cybersecurity in New Zealand, focusing on bridging the gap between industry and academia.
+This pioneering centre represents the first multi-disciplinary centre for cybersecurity in New Zealand, focusing on bridging the gap between industry and academia.

 Dr. Russello served as the CEO of a start-up between 2013 and 2014.
 This venture was dedicated to addressing the pressing security concerns in the smartphone market, demonstrating his commitment to practical applications of his research.